The Shubert Foundation Inc

 Success Rates

-- Other grants: 54 organizations (Arts Related, Shubert Scholars, NYC Dept of Education)
+- Other grants: 54 organisations (Arts Related, Shubert Scholars, NYC Dept of Education)

 Reapplication Policy

-Organizations must submit a new application every year; grants are not automatically renewed.
+Organisations must submit a new application every year; grants are not automatically renewed.
 The foundation welcomes both returning grantees and first-time applicants.
-If an organization meets foundation criteria, funding will be awarded subject to Board approval, even if it is the organization's first application.
+If an organisation meets foundation criteria, funding will be awarded subject to Board approval, even if it is the organisation's first application.
 No waiting period is specified for unsuccessful applicants to reapply.

 Application Success Factors